sculptor/sculptor.github.io/documentation/maven-plugin.md

 * The plugin registers itself with the [Eclipse m2e plugin](http://www.eclipse.org/m2e/) (Eclipse Maven support) to provide the following information:
   * metadata for the Sculptor Mven plugins [Maven lifecycle mapping](http://wiki.eclipse.org/M2E_plugin_execution_not_covered#lifecycle_mapping_metadata_provided_by_maven_plugin)
   * directories of the Maven project which should be used as classpath entries within an Eclipse project
+* The plugin maintains its [own classpath](#classpath) which is independent from the projects classpath.

 ## Usage